barebox/barebox/Documentation/user/barebox-tlv.rst

      generator   -> signed_bin
    }

-With these information in place a TLV binary can be created:
+With this information in place a TLV binary can be created:

 .. code-block:: shell